Kentucky Ducks and Geese

 Rehabilitation

 At Fox Run EEC, we are not licensed to take in birds.
-Sadly Kentucky has very few persons licensed for birds and many limit their work to birds of prey.
+Sadly there are very few persons licensed for birds and many limit their work to birds of prey.
 The bird licensing through the federal government is rather extensive.

 Birdwatching